torvalds/linux/Documentation/networking/can.rst

 mechanisms.
 Inside this filter definition the (interested) type of errors may be selected.
 The reception of error messages is disabled by default.
-The format of the CAN error message frame is briefly described in the Linux header file "include/uapi/linux/can/error.h".
+The format of the CAN error message frame is briefly described in the GNU/Linux header file "include/uapi/linux/can/error.h".

 How to use SocketCAN